Enosis: Smyrna

+Turkish capture of Smyrna

 Greek troops evacuated Smyrna on 9 September 1922 and a small allied force of British entered the city to prevent looting and violence.
 The next day, Mustafa Kemal, leading a number of troops, entered the city and was greeted by enthusiastic Turkish crowds.
 Atrocities by Turkish troops and irregulars against the Greek and Armenian population occurred immediately after the takeover.
-Most notably, Chrysostomos, the Orthodox Bishop, was lynched by a mob of Turkish citizens.
+Most notably, Chrysostomos, the Orthodox bishop, was lynched by a mob of Turkish citizens.
 A few days afterward, a fire destroyed the Greek and Armenian quarters of the city, while the Turkish and Jewish quarters remained undamaged.
 Culpability for the fire is blamed on all ethnic groups and clear blame remains elusive.
-On the Turkish side - but not among Greeks - the events are known as the "Liberation of İzmir".
+On the Turkish side—but not among Greeks—the events are known as the "Liberation of İzmir".

 The evacuation of Smyrna by Greek troops ended most of the large scale fighting in the Greco-Turkish war which was formally ended with an Armistice and a final treaty on 24 July 1923 with the Treaty of Lausanne.
 Much of the Greek population was included in the 1923 population exchange between Greece and Turkey resulting in migration to Greece and elsewhere.